 CBD oils make up a major portion of retail sales.
 In their recent study, The World Health Organization showed that CBD has a great safety track record and has a limited number of adverse events.
 The report notes that there has been no evidence of any public health-related problems associated with the use of purified CBD.
 The report did review several therapeutic applications and benefits of CBD oil on the endocannabinoid system.
 According to the report, hemp oil benefits include aiding in skin conditions to mitigating forms of epilepsy and multiple sclerosis.

 What Is the Optimization Method for Extracting CBD?

 There are several ways to extract CBD oils from hemp.
 The most popular methods use supercritical CO2 or ethanol to dissolve cannabinoids that are in the resinous plant trichomes, leaving the undissolved plant material to be discarded as waste.

-Many cannabis experts agree that the CO2 extraction method is the best for producing a high-quality oil that stays potent longer, supercritical CO2 extracts to be cleaner and safer than ethanol derived oils for the following reasons:
+Many cannabis experts agree that the CO2 extraction method is the optimization for producing a high-quality oil that stays potent longer, supercritical CO2 extracts to be cleaner and safer than ethanol derived oils for the following reasons:

 Ethanol extracts carry with them known and unknown risks related to prolonged and repeated exposure to unnatural denaturant chemicals, that are added to pure ethanol to make the extraction method affordable.
 Although these chemicals are often removed to “safe” levels, they are not fully removed from extracts.
 The remaining solvent contaminants are called chemical residuals by the FDA and must be controlled and tested because the residuals have “no therapeutic benefit” and in some cases are toxic or carcinogenic at high levels.